makandra/capybara-lockstep/README.md

 })
 ```

 The string argument is used for logging (when logging is enabled).
+It does **not** need to be unique per job.
 In this case you should see messages like this in your browser's JavaScript console:

 ```text
 [capybara-lockstep] Started work: Eject warp core [1 jobs]